 going on at once.

-sale that you have.
-How much does having advertisers
+projects for sale that you have.
+How much does

 approaching a network make a difference in a network

 in programming 5 years from now?